Hannan-Javed/Anime-episode-downloader/README.md

 pip install -r requirements.txt
 ```
 ## Run
-Run `main.py` and input :
+Run `main.py`:
-1. url: Go to the website https://s3embtaku.pro/ and search for the anime you want to download.
-Copy the URL, and paste it in the terminal.
+1. Enter the search key word for the anime you want to download and then select it from the menu.
+If no anime is in search result, you will be asked to enter search keyword again.
 2. Number of episodes: Input how many episodes do you want to download.
 The format is:
     - `all` - From episode 1 until final episode
     - `m` - Episode m